 Types of Disorders Treated

-Aphasia is a common stroke-related disorder.
-It occurs when there’s trauma to the area of the brain that manages language.
-Not only can aphasia affect one’s ability to speak, but it can also diminish a person’s ability to understand what is being spoken to them.
-This is known as receptive aphasia.
+Aphasia is a common stroke-related disorder that affects 2 million people in the United States, according to the National Aphasia Association.
+This condition occurs when there’s trauma to the area of the brain that manages language, meaning you aren't born with it.
+Not only can aphasia affect one’s ability to speak, but it can also diminish a person’s ability to understand what is being spoken to them, which is known as receptive aphasia.

 Dysarthria, on the other hand, causes the facial muscles to become weakened.
 When this occurs, patients aren’t able to properly form words and sounds.
 Some people may even begin to speak their words out of order, a disorder known as dyspraxia.